sbulav/rancher-k101/README.md

 * When might you want to use the Docker method for installing Rancher?
 For sandbox or demonstration purposes
 * The first step in backing up a single container Docker install is stopping the container.: True
 * Upgrading Rancher is similar to making a backup except we start a container with a new image tag: True
-* Why do you want to delete the old Rancher container after an upgrade?:  So it doesnt startup accidentally and overwrite the data volume correct
+* Why do you want to delete the old Rancher container after an upgrade?:  So it doesnt startup accidentally and overwrite the data volume

 ### 2.2 Installing Rancher with Kubernetes

-* Which of the following is a valid type of load balancer when fronting Rancher server?: A TCP-based load balancer correct
+* Which of the following is a valid type of load balancer when fronting Rancher server?: A TCP-based load balancer
 * Its possible to migrate from alpha to latest, but not to stable.: False
 * Which type of TLS certificate can you use with Rancher?: All of options
 * Lets Encrypt doesnt actually use the email address you give them.: False
 * How do you make a backup of Rancher in RKE?: Make a normal RKE backup
 * You can restore a Rancher/RKE backup with zero downtime.: False
 * You can roll back a failed Rancher upgrade with helm rollback.: False

+## 3. Deploying Kubernetes With Rancher

+### 2.1 Designing and Provisioning Clusters

+* Which features are unavailable with Hosted Kubernetes Clusters?: etcd backup/restore and some monitoring of etcd
+* What is the difference between a Node Template and an RKE Template?:  Node templates describe how to provision nodes and RKE templates how to deploy Kubernetes
+* Where can you find detailed information on the port requirements for each role?: Rancher Documentation
+* When you create a cluster in Rancher, what RBAC role are you assigned?
+Owner

 ## Install Rancher as container